Explore the Agenda

 Driving Cohesion Across Internal & External Partners for Effective EAPs

-Senior Director - Program & Oncology, Corcept Therapeutics Incorporated
+Senior Program Director, Oncology & Neurology, Corcept Therapeutics Incorporated

 • Unpacking important distinctions between cohort and individual patient regulatory pathways and impact on program design